rubyfish312/PlayerAnalysis/README.md

 classify players by keep playing or not check CA P&L / SA P&L strange changing
 ->SA's PT has advantage in Sep
+### check winning players distribution in SA / A / S in 3 months
+->'snkhkd14' may no problem
+->players in 'snksg' keep winnig in 3 months, the biggest winloss in month by different players ->suspect that strange treelines are control by Sam